 Outstanding Unscripted Digital Series

 Michael Ajakwe Pioneer of Influence Award

-For the purposes of our festival, short films can be max.
-25 minutes.
+For the purposes of our festival, traditional short films can have a maximum runtime of 25 minutes.

 Filmmakers are responsible for sorting out the copyright on their own materials.
 All films and projects submitted must be free from any legal disputes.

 By submitting to us, you give us the right to screen your film in front of a live audience.

 We may promote clips from your film on social media, based on the content you provide us with.